 If you are looking for some wetland habitat, iSimangaliso Wetland Park, a World Heritage Site, has you covered.
 With eight interlinking ecosystems, the diversity of wildlife is exceptional.
 From Rhinos to Samango Monkeys, Nile Crocodiles to Sunis, corals to African Fish Eagles, iSimangaliso is a jewel.

-Top Animals to See in South Africa
+Top Wild Animals in South Africa

 Lions are the number one animal to see for many people visiting South Africa.
 With less than 30,000 lions living in the wild, it is surprisingly easy to spot one of these magnificent animals.